Haryana Govt To Launch Online Portal With Details Of Employees’ Properties

 When the government made over 80 per cent of the existing currency invalid on November 8, 2016, it primarily aimed to curb benami transactions, especially in real estate transactions.
 Since property deals are capital intensive, real estate was widely used by people to park their unaccounted money.

 From there on, life of such persons has become much tougher, with the government launching new measures frequently to nab offenders.
 Early this year, state governments were seen stopping salary credits to its staff over their failure to submit details of their real estate assets.

-In Jaipur, for example, warnings were issued to 25,000 gazetted officers who not filing the Immovable Property Returns (IPR) by January this year.
-While extending this deadline May 31, it was announced that officers who fail to adhere to the timeline yet again, “would not be given vigilance clearance, promotion and other benefits to which they are entitled to”.
+In Jaipur, for example, warnings were issued to 25,000 gazetted officers who had not filed their Immovable Property Returns (IPR) by January.
+While extending this deadline to May 31, it was announced that officers who fail to adhere to the timeline yet again, “would not be given vigilance clearance, promotion and other benefits to which they are entitled to”.